JitenDhandha/FIESTA/README.md

 The code is released under GNU General Public License v3.0, which means it can be freely used, shared, modified and distributed.
-For more details on the filament characterization algorithms, please see the associated paper [Dhandha, Faes & Smith (2023)](https://arxiv.org/abs/2307.12428) where the code was first introduced.
+For more details on the filament characterization algorithms, please see the associated paper [Dhandha, Faes & Smith (2024)](https://ui.adsabs.harvard.edu/abs/2024MNRAS.529.4699D/abstract) where the code was first introduced.
-If you use the code in your own publication, please cite Dhandha, Faes & Smith (2023).
+If you use the code in your own publication, please cite the aforementioned paper.
 The paper is also accompanied by a data release on [Zenodo](https://doi.org/10.5281/zenodo.8176097), the analysis of which led to the development of this code.
+A tutorial/Jupyter notebook, presented at the 2023 AREPO ISM workshop, is also available online: [bit.ly/fiesta-astro](http://bit.ly/fiesta-astro).

 ## Installation